UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     -------------------------------------------
     ```

-???- question "How does the output of `module spider samtools/1.17` look like?"
+???- question "What does the output of `module spider samtools/1.17` look like?"

     ```bash
     $ module spider samtools/1.17